 - You have cardiovascular risk factors, such as high cholesterol, high blood pressure and diabetes

-Your doctor may suggest one of the following prescription drugs, perhaps along with low-dose aspirin, to reduce your platelet count or clotting risk:
+Your doctor may suggest one of the following prescription drugs, perhaps along with low-dose aspirin, to reduce your platelet count:

 - Anagrelide (Agrylin).
 Unlike hydroxyurea, anagrelide isn't associated with an increased risk of leukemia, but it's not considered as effective.
 Side effects may include fluid retention, heart problems, headaches, dizziness, nausea and diarrhea.

-- Interferon alfa (Intron A) or peginterferon alpha-2a (Pegasys).
-This drug is given by injection, and may cause worse side effects than hydroxyurea or anagrelide does.
+- Interferon alfa-2b (Intron A) or peginterferon alfa-2a (Pegasys).
+These drugs are given by injection, and may cause worse side effects than hydroxyurea or anagrelide does.
 But it's the best choice for some people.
 Side effects may include flu-like symptoms, confusion, nausea, depression, diarrhea, seizures, irritability and sleepiness.

-A medical procedure called platelet pheresis is used only in emergencies, such as after a stroke or other dangerous blood clotting.
-It temporarily lowers your platelet count.
-A needle connected to a tube allows your blood to flow into a device that removes platelets, after which your blood is returned to your body.
+A medical procedure called plateletpheresis is used only in emergencies, such as after a stroke or other dangerous blood clotting.
+It involves passing your blood through a device that removes platelets and then returns the blood to your body.
+This temporarily lowers your platelet count.

 Lifestyle and home remedies

 If you have essential thrombocythemia, your doctor may recommend that you regularly take low-dose aspirin.
 Aspirin makes platelets less sticky and your blood less likely to form clots.
-It's often used in pregnancy because it has a low risk of causing side effects to the fetus.
+If you're also pregnant, aspirin has a low risk of causing side effects to the fetus.

 Also try to choose healthy lifestyle habits to lower your risk of developing conditions that may contribute to blood clotting.
 These include diabetes, high blood pressure and high blood cholesterol.
 Take steps to: